Advising Appointment

 1. There are no more open seats available in the course.

-2. Another transfer student tried to enroll in the course, but since they have enrolled past 18 units or did not meet the course pre-requisites, the waitlist system has been "turned on" and every student after them has been placed on the waitlist.
+2. Another student tried to enroll in the course, but they have enrolled past 15 units or did not meet the course pre-requisites.
+This scenario "turns on" the waitlist system and every student after them has been placed on the waitlist.

 OUR SUGGESTIONS AT THIS TIME